edubart/minicoro/README.md

 - Cross platform.
 - Minimal, self contained and no external dependencies.
 - Readable sources and documented.
+- Implemented via assembly, ucontext or fibers.
+- Lightweight and efficient.
 - Works in any C89 compiler.
-- Error prone API, return proper error codes on misuse.
+- Error prone API, returning proper error codes on misuse.

 # Implementation details

+On Unix systems the context switching is implemented via assembly instructions for x86/x86_64 and aarch64 architectures otherwise fallbacks to ucontext implementation.
-On POSIX it uses ucontext API and on Windows it uses the Fibers API.
+On Windows the context switching is implemented via the Fibers API.
-In the future it may use `_setjmp`/`_longjmp` on POSIX system, because it would perform context switching a little faster (no syscalls).

 # Limitations